yegor256/blog/_drafts/_tasking.md

     instruments.

   * **We pay less**.
-    We seriously lower our expensenses, even though hourly rates of our programmers are
+    We seriously lower our expenses, even though hourly rates of our programmers are
     [higher]({% pst 2014/oct/2014-10-29-how-much-do-you-cost %})
     than many other projects can afford.
 I did a more or less